Backing Up Your Data and File Storage

 • RIGHT click on the file or directory and select “copy”.

 • Now, double click on the “Computer” icon.

-• Double click on the drive you want to copy to (if copying to a network drive, the “S” drive and usually the “Private” directory).
+• Double click on the drive you want to copy to (if copying to a network drive, that would typically be the “S” drive and then the “Private” directory).

 • After you select the drive, right click on the directory and select “Paste”.

 • When backing up, make sure you are copying FROM the My Documents folder on your computer TO the network drive.

 • You may receive a “Confirm File Replace” warning.
 Click “Yes” if you want to replace your previous back up. (for windows 7 you will be asked if you want to copy and replace, don’t copy, or copy and keep both files.
 Select whichever option you wish to use).

 There are two ways to copy/paste, first is by selecting the file and using Command+C to copy, then Command+V to paste where you want the copy to be.
 The second is quicker and less-known—by using the mouse and the Option key.
 Normally, the default system behavior would just move a file that’s dragged by the mouse (basically, cutting and pasting it), but holding down the Option key will cause it to make a copy of the file, just as though you had used the copy/paste functions in any normal app.

 There’s a situation when the default behavior for mouse-dragging is reversed, though.
 OS X will try to copy files being dragged by mouse between drives, like in a network situation.
 For those instances, you can hold down the Command key while dragging the file.
 You’ll notice that the “plus” icon will disappear, meaning it’s not copying, but cutting instead.
 The file will be moved from the drive it’s on to the new drive, without leaving a copy of itself on both drives.
 Unfortunately, the keyboard shortcut for cutting (Command+X) just doesn’t work for files.

 • Many of these services can be accessed via the internet, where you can upload your files directly to the service’s storage servers.